JonesKwameOsei/Create-and-Manage-Services-on-Docker-Swarm/README.md

 ```

 ### Deleting Services
-1. **Remove the Service**: In this session I will remove the hello-world app and deploy a simple microservice, Docker's Example Voting App, on the swarm.
+1. **Remove the Service**: In this session, I will remove the hello-world app and deploy a simple microservice, Docker's Example Voting App, on the swarm.
 ```bash
 docker service rm webapp
 ```

-### Deploying Microservces to Docker Swarm
+### Deploying Microservices to Docker Swarm

 2. **Deploy the Microservice**: <p>
-Clone the app and change directory to the voting app
+Clone the app and change the directory to the voting app

 ```bash
 git clone https://github.com/docker/example-voting-app && cd example-voting-app